Posted on behalf of Anderson Cummings on Nov 11, 2020 in Auto Accidents

 This is where Guaranteed Auto Protection (GAP) insurance comes in.
 It could be a financial lifeline for those who still owe a significant amount on their loan or lease.

 If you or a loved one were involved in a car crash that resulted in an insurance company declaring your vehicle a total loss, you may be eligible for compensation.
-Call one of our Fort Worth car accident lawyers today to discuss your claim and see how we may be able to help you.

 What is GAP Insurance?